Rogue waves statistics in the framework of one-dimensional Generalized Nonlinear Schrodinger Equation

-Here $t$ is time, $x$ is spatial coordinate, $\alpha$ and $\beta$ correspond to six- and eight-wave interactions terms respectively, coefficients $d_{l}$, $d_{2p}$ and $d_{3p}$ determine linear and nonlinear dumping in the form of dissipation, two- and three-photon absorption respectively and coefficient $p$ corresponds to deterministic forcing of the system.
-Eq. (\ref{Eq01})-(\ref{Eq03}) correspond to anomalous group velocity dispersion (GVD) regime because optical rogue waves are huge pulses lying entirely in the anomalous GVD \cite{Solli, Dudley3, Solli2, Dudley1, Dudley2, Taki, Picozzi, Agafontsev}.
-Eq. (\ref{Eq01})-(\ref{Eq02}) are the Hamiltonian ones,
+and its generalizations accounting for higher nonlinearity, pumping and dumping terms.
+Here $t$ is time and $x$ is spatial coordinate.
+We consider the focusing four-wave interactions case only that corresponds to anomalous group velocity dispersion (GVD) regime because optical rogue waves are huge pulses lying entirely in the anomalous GVD \cite{Solli, Dudley3, Solli2, Dudley1, Dudley2, Taki, Picozzi, Agafontsev}.